truchas/truchas/BUILDING.md

 * Cmake version 3.5 or later; but not 3.6.0 and 3.6.1.
 * Standard software development tools: make, patch, perl
 * Zlib development library and header files
-* Python, versions 2.5, 2.6, or 2.7, including the development libraries
+* Python, version 3.5 or later, along with the h5py and scipy packages
-* NumPy
 * MPI.
 The C compiler wrapper (`mpicc`, for example) must be in your path.

 Truchas requires some additional libraries, but these can be built by the